krupljaninvedran/github-slideshow/_posts/0000-01-02-krupljaninvedran.md

-layout: new layout
-title: "Welcome to our second slide!"
+"Welcome to our second slide!"

 Your text